MissStrong/ICD2O/Notes/Unit 2/Note 12 - Custom Methods.md

 We can create our own methods inside of our own objects.
 Inside the object, we write the the name of the method followed by a set of parentheses and a set of curly braces.
 Inside the parentheses we put any parameters and inside the curly braces we write the body of the method.

+To access the properties of the object inside the method, we use the keyword `this`, which gives us a copy of the object for us to use dot notation on.
+If we don't use `this`, then we will make a new variable instead of modifying the old one.

 ```js
 let circle = {
   coordinate: 0,